openbmc/phosphor-pid-control/configure.md

 The `minimum` and `maximum` values are optional.
 When `maximum` is non-zero it expects to write a percentage value converted to a value between the minimum and maximum.

+The `timeout` value is optional and controls the sensor failure behavior.
+If a sensor is a fan the default value is 2 seconds, otherwise it's 0.
+When a sensor's timeout is 0 it isn't checked against a read timeout failure case.
+If a sensor fails to be read within the timeout period, the zone goes into failsafe to handle the case where it doesn't know what to do -- as it doesn't have all its inputs.

 ### Zones